JohnRobinInston/personalwebsite/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
-description: Thank you for visiting my website.
+description: **Thank you** for visiting my website.
+If you would like to contact me with regards to potential positions, projects or for any other reason please feel free to send me an email.
 draft: false
 formspree_form_id: id-from-formspree
 layout: split-right